 So should the rest of us just write them off?
 Absolutely not!

 Choosing an M color diamond does indeed require a little extra thought over a colorless example, but the advantages can be huge.
 Size, metal type, and even the cut of the diamond can make a big difference to the appearance of an M color diamond.

 Choosing a Cut

 Diamonds with faint color can lack a little of the “pure” sparkle we see in colorless stones.
 But they make up for it with stunning fire and have no shortage of brilliance.
 Too often, we are told that only colorless diamonds have sufficient brilliance, but this is simply not true.
-The brilliance from an M color diamond is slightly different than that produced by a D color, but that’s all.
+The brilliance of an M color diamond is slightly different than that produced by a D color, but that’s all.
 It is different, not “less”, or “worse”.

 M color suits a modern round brilliant cut better than other cuts.
-Others will expose the color in a way which may not be totally satisfying.
+Others will expose the color in a way that may not be totally satisfying.
 The depth of a modern round brilliant allows the color to just sing in the right setting.

 Choosing a Setting

 Because of the amount of color in an M color diamond, stone matching must be done very carefully.
-As a result, they work better either in high contrast settings or as solitaires.
+As a result, they work better either in high-contrast settings or as solitaires.

 The Pros and Cons of M Color Diamonds